 Leadership Trainer in Nashik for MIDC and Education Teams | Avinash Chate

 Nashik leadership has to bridge a quiet legacy economy — Satpur and Ambad MIDC plants, Sinnar industrial estate, the wine cluster and a strong education ecosystem — with the new pressure of OEM expectations and digital-first hiring.
-Avinash Chate, two-time TEDx speaker, Marathi author of The Winning Edge and creator of The Winning Kite (KITE) framework, runs the Leadership Development Program for Nashik plant heads, education leaders and family-business successors.
+Avinash Chate, TEDx speaker, Marathi author of The Winning Edge and creator of The Winning Kite (KITE) framework, runs the Leadership Development Program for Nashik plant heads, education leaders and family-business successors.
 Sessions are anchored in real Nashik scenarios: shift hand-overs in Satpur, vendor quality reviews in Ambad, principal-faculty conversations on campus, and family-business transition planning.
 With 700+ educators and 15,000+ professionals trained, the program is one of the few leadership offerings in Nashik delivered fluently in Marathi — essential for shop-floor and education leaders.

 Built for Nashik MIDC, Wine and Education Sectors